bitovi/academy/src/technology-consulting/5-communication.md

 **Consultant:** “Everything?
 Why is that necessary?”

-**Client:** “Well, we need flexibility to access everything without having to constantly go back and forth.”
+**Client:** “Well, it’s necessary because we need flexibility for the future without having to constantly go back and forth.”

 **Consultant:** “I understand that, but exposing everything could introduce security risks or performance issues.
 Can you explain more about why you need all the data?”